Yerevan State Pantomime Theatre: The theater after the declaration of independence

 Biography of the theatre in a period of the Armenian independence was a very difficult one - full of contradictions and changes.
 The confused social situation in the Republic reflected on the theatre as well.
-Unexpectedly Aresn Polandov’s health state grew worse.
+Unexpectedly Aresn Polandov's health state grew worse.

-In 1993 by Aresen Polandov’s suggestion the art director of the theatre was appointed Yuri Kostanyan, who had begun his creative work in the field of pantomime still in the beginning of 70s; he was a student of legendary Modris Tenisons in Kaunas.
+In 1993 by Aresen Polandov's suggestion the art director of the theatre was appointed Yuri Kostanyan, who had begun his creative work in the field of pantomime still in the beginning of 70s; he was a student of legendary Modris Tenisons in Kaunas.

 A process, which can be characterized as an exchange of generations, began and as any change it was accompanied with many difficulties.
 New young actors and stage managers were invited.
 Creative, innovative and modern means of expression were chased.
 It became possible temporally to have a territory – the stage of the later Student Theatre of the Academy of Fine Arts.
 With the great efforts of Yuri Kostanyan and the whole theatre staff it was reconstructed and became a little cozy theatre.
 However, different ideas of various stage makers only harmed the process of creating a new and inseparable character of the theatre.
-The only performance with the new staff and a new style was Yuri Kostanyan’s “Awaken Dream”.
+The only performance with the new staff and a new style was Yuri Kostanyan's "Awaken Dream".

 In May, 1998 by the offer of Yuri Kostanyan Zhirayr Dadasyan was appointed the art director of the theatre.
 This period is distinguished by the affirmation of new means of expressions and forming of the repertory.
 The theatre began performing on tours abroad: Germany, Georgia, Egypt, Iran, Libya, etc.

 In order to make professional mimes and always have good actors in the theatre, in 1999 an adjacent mime studio was formed, led by an actor of the theatre Hamlet Chobanyan.
-Today the gradated students are included in the main staff of the theatre and participate in the repertory performances of the theatre.
+Today the graduated students are included in the main staff of the theatre and participate in the repertory performances of the theatre.

 In 1996 a pantomime course was established in Yerevan State Institute of Theatre and Cinematography; it was led by Stepan Shahinyan.
 In 2003 the directory of the Institute closed the course, but in 2004 it was reopened.
 The course is led by Zhirayr Dadasyan and Yuri Kostanyan.

 International Festivals

 Nazenik International Festival

 The Armenian pantomime has a history of centuries.
 In written sources and in manuscripts we come across numerous images and notes about pantomime artists.
-One of the most famous Armenian historians Movses Khorenatsi wrote about Nazenik, a slave who infatuated Armenian king with her pantomime dance in a royal feast - “As if Nazenik was singing with her hands”.
+One of the most famous Armenian historians Movses Khorenatsi wrote about Nazenik, a slave who infatuated Armenian king with her pantomime dance in a royal feast - "As if Nazenik was singing with her hands".
 Her character later has become a source of inspiration for many creators.